ANANYA-ASTHANA/Quantum-Engineering-Portfolio/4_Research_Analyses/Neglectons_and_Braiding.md

 - numerical compilation of universal gate sets [6],
 - and conceptual extensions relating to cognition as proposed by speculative literature [7].

-External citations are included only where historically and scientifically necessary to contextualize well-established aspects of TQC (e.g., Ising anyons in $\nu = 5/2$ QH systems [2]).
+External citations are included only where historically and scientifically necessary to contextualize well-established aspects of TQC (e.g., Ising anyons in $\nu = 5/2$ FQH systems [2]).

 The subsequent sections expand on theoretical insights, mathematical foundations, computational implications, and open problems in this emerging framework.